TX Guide

 • Proof of payment date relative to your move

-Worth knowing: tax paid in states with no sales tax (Oregon, New Hampshire on general goods) does not create a credit — you may owe the full Texas amount on a taxable transfer.
+Worth knowing: tax paid in states with no sales tax on vehicles (Oregon, New Hampshire on general goods, Montana on many private sales) does not create a credit — you may owe the full Texas 6.25% on a taxable transfer.

 Credit for tax legally paid elsewhere